Some Ballroom morsels!

 Slow Foxtrot

 This is the "Fred & Ginger" of all the ballroom dances - the classic big band dance!
-All grace and style, sophistication and elegance, long smooth gliding steps, moving around the room in beautiful straight lines and zigzags, sometimes difficult to get right but so worth the effort.... and when it is right you feel like you're floating.
+All style and elegance with long smooth gliding steps, it's sometimes difficult to get right but so worth the effort.

 Foxtrot timing: 4 beats per bar - 30 bars per minute - count in slows & quicks